carlossegurag/LOP_MA-EDM/README.md

 The information about the BKSs are in the "Supplementary Material.pdf" file and the new BKSs are in BKS.zip.

 The description is in arxiv in the document "A Diversity-Aware Memetic Algorithm for the Linear OrderingProblem: Improving Best-Known Solutions for Standard Benchmarks" by Lázaro Lugo, Carlos Segura and Gara Miranda and it has been submitted to the Memetic Computing Journal.
-The raw data generated for the analyses presented in this paper is available in the file RawData.zip.
+The raw data generated for the analyses presented in this paper is available in the file RawData directory.

 # Usage